 Choose File > Open Package.

-Browse to (product name).msi file you would like to customize.
+(product name).msi file you would like to customize.

 Leverage the registry settings of an existing install or the install you just configured: Use the wizard’s Registry feature to drag and drop the configured registry to the installer.